rradczewski/ymmv/_drafts/expect-redux-better-interaction-tests-with-redux.md

 What I immediately loved about the whole React/Redux ecosystem is how easily testable it is.
 With `jsdom` and `enzyme`, my tests never felt closer to running in a browser than ever, without actually running in something like `phantomjs`.
 Even large acceptance tests will run in a few hundred milliseconds, everywhere, from CI to a docker container to my local machine, with no more setup than running `npm install`.

 `redux` in particular is an amazing library because of its minimal API surface area and the profound impact it has on how you design a frontend application.
 All domain state and its transitions suddenly become easily testable in isolation.
-It's also trivially easy to construct a specific application state for a test, something that was immediately familiar to me when I started using it for the UI of a backend that was built upon [EventSourcing](https://martinfowler.com/eaaDev/EventSourcing.html).
+It's also trivially easy to construct a specific application state for a test by dispatching the right actions, something that was immediately familiar to me when I started using `redux` for the UI of a backend that was built with  [EventSourcing](https://martinfowler.com/eaaDev/EventSourcing.html).

 But in practice, `redux` rarely comes alone.
-Throughout my time working with `redux`, I've seen a similar pattern emerge in the projects I'm working in: We start the project with some simple synchronous side-effects and a few `fetch`-calls that are easily taken care of using [`redux-thunk`](https://github.com/reduxjs/redux-thunk), but sooner or later the project grows beyond the simple use-cases where `redux-thunk` shines in.
+Throughout my time working with `redux`, I've seen a pattern emerge in the projects I'm working in: We start the project with some simple synchronous side-effects and a few `fetch`-calls that are easily taken care of using [`redux-thunk`](https://github.com/reduxjs/redux-thunk), but sooner or later the project grows beyond the simple use-cases where `redux-thunk` shines in.

 <small>Here's how a minimal test of a thunk can look like:</small>
 ```js